SmashedFrenzy16/SmashedFrenzy16/README.md

 - 📫 How to reach me: On GitHub and Google+
 - 😄 Pronouns: He
 - ⚡ Fun fact: I look for the best opportunity of developing and I have got my website if you need support!

+### Latest News from SmashedFrenzy16 and NetFruit Technologies

 What's New: Donut Emulator is out!